 Using the bright X-rays of PETRA III, the scientists could monitor the crystal structures of the sample during the experiment.
 Analysis of the X-ray data showed that the texture development in bridgmanite differed from that observed in high-pressure studies at room temperature.
 This indicates that the deformation mechanisms in bridgmanite vary with temperature.
 The team could also successfully simulate this behavior with a mathematical model.
 Ferropericlase, however, did not develop significant texture in the experiments, although it is softer than bridgmanite and would be expected to show texture earlier than bridgmanite.

-While there is still work to be done to deform a lower mantle assemblage at the pressures and temperatures of the lowermost mantle, about 136 Giga-Pascals and 4000 Kelvin, the study currently serves as the closest approximation for deformed samples of lower mantle composition.
-“Our analysis indicates that grain to grain interactions between bridgmanite and ferropericlase may play a significant role in producing very different patterns of seismic anisotropy in the lower mantle,” summarizes Lowell Miyagi from the University of Utah, who led the research.
+While there is still work to be done to deform a lower mantle assemblage at the pressures and temperatures of the lowermost mantle, about 136 Giga-Pascals and 4,000 Kelvin (3,7270 Celsius), the study currently serves as the closest approximation for deformed samples of lower mantle composition.
+“Our analysis indicates that grain-to-grain interactions between bridgmanite and ferropericlase may play a significant role in producing very different patterns of seismic anisotropy in the lower mantle,” summarizes Lowell Miyagi from the University of Utah, who led the research.